 In spite of consistent results across the different methods we used in this study, several limitations should be noted.
 First, as with all transcriptomic studies, the relative level of mRNA detected for a given gene does not necessarily reflect the amount of functional protein made by a cell or the post-translational modifications that are required to activate the enzymes.
 Additionally, due to the low relative abundance of C. difficile in these communities, it was necessary for us to pool samples to generate a large number of reads from each group rather than sampling multiple replicates within each group.
 Greater transcript read abundance per gene allowed for improved survey for the activity of lowly abundant species as well as greater confidence in genes found to be highly transcribed.
 Although the lack of animal-based replication for the metatranscriptomic data does potentially limit the ability to generalize our results, this approach has been successfully utilized by numerous groups in the past to accurately characterize transcriptionally activity across communities of bacteria (19, 31–33).
 Furthermore, the metatranscriptomic data were supported by the 16S rRNA gene sequence and metabolomic data which were collected from individual animals.
 With respect to the metabolomic data, alternative interpretations of the data also exist.
 For example, we assumed that metabolites, which did not change in concentration between uninfected and infected conditions were not impacted by C. difficile colonization.
 However, it is possible that the metabolism of C. difficile itself simply substituted for a function that was already present in the uninfected community.
 The insights gathered from the metatranscriptomic data suggests that this was unlikely.
 By leveraging multiple methods to test our hypotheses we were able to mediate the weaknesses of any individual method and present a more unified description of the system than any of the methods on their own.

 Our study supports the hypothesis that the gut microbiota of healthy individuals maintains colonization resistance to C. difficile by outcompeting the pathogen for preferred nutrient niche space.
+Moreover, these data suggest that the degree to which the environment of the intestine is altered by infection may be linked to the ability of the pathogen to remain colonized.
 Ultimately, our results suggest that each susceptible and subsequently infected microbiome may be unique and require specific microbes or functionalities to restore colonization resistance against C. difficile in that specific context.
 Conversely, colonization resistance against C. difficile may be the result of contributions by distinct sub-communities of bacteria across each unique resistant gut community.
 Several studies have attempted to identify single bacterial species or consortia that are able to achieve colonization resistance; however, these efforts have only resulted in partially resistance (34–37).
 Considering the structure and function of the microbiome is intimately connected to colonization resistance against the C. difficile, it has become imperative to understand the ecological factors that allow some gut environments to be persistently colonized while others are not.
 This research lays the groundwork for future studies to assess context dependent restoration of C. difficile colonization resistance and what factors are able to interfere with the ability of C. difficile to modify gut ecology to promote clearance.

 Materials and Methods